-Spread the word with a special newsletter giving all the mouthwatering details of your new additions and make your subscribers drool over their keyboards.
+Spread the word with a special newsletter giving all the mouthwatering details of your new additions and making your subscribers drool over their keyboards.
 Until they visit your restaurant.

 36. It’s not you, it’s them

-Did someone famous chose your brand and told the whole Instagram about it?
+Did someone famous choose your brand and told the whole Instagram about it?

 Then your subscribers need to know.
 Don’t be modest, consumers love learning how their brand is being loved by famous people too.